 11. Ticket Prices by Height Not Age

 Tickets to China attractions are often priced by height versus age.
-This means that if a child is taller than 1.2 or 1.4 meters, they require an adult ticket (my daughter has needed an adult in China for some time now as she is a tall).
-Be sure to check what the height requirement is before buying admission to Shanghai Disneyland and elsewhere in advance.
+This means that if a child is taller than 1.2 or 1.4 meters, they require an adult ticket (my daughter has needed an adult in China for some time now as she is tall).
+Be sure to check the height requirement before buying admission to Shanghai Disneyland and elsewhere in advance.

 12. Bathroom Issues